Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Essential Food Safety Guidelines

 Proper portioning isn’t just about satisfaction—it’s about safety.
 Every year, foodborne illness causes 48 million illnesses, 128,000 hospitalizations, and 3,000 deaths nationwide, with holiday gatherings representing high-risk scenarios due to large quantities, extended preparation times, and temperature control challenges.
+For comprehensive safety protocols, reference our complete food safety guide.

 The Two-Hour Rule